DevMountain/node-3-afternoon/README.md

 * Require MassiveJS and Connect to a database (make a new one, or use one you've already made).
 * Add db to our express app, put the massive instance on there and export our app (see the mini-project)

+## Understand your data

+We are going to be working with a single table, products.
+It's schema will look something like this:

+ID : Primary key number
+Name : string
+Description: string
+Price: number
+Imageurl : string

 ## Create your .sql files

 * Create a folder called db and place 5 files in there: